A historic pub interior of national importance

 Listed Status: IITurk's Head Yard

-Described by John Betjeman as “the very heart of Leeds”, Whitelock’s was once like nothing else in this region: one of that special breed of old-style luncheon bars that only a few of the UK's biggest cities could boast.
-Tucked away up an old alley, it has been licensed since 1715 but the pub of today is essentially late Victorian – the result of a major re-modelling in 1895 by local architects Waite & Sons for the Whitelock family, its owners from 1880.
-A combination of long, narrow plan-form (reflecting the plot’s medieval origins), dark wood panelling, glittering copper and brasswork, plus a rich display of old mirrors, creates a unique environment that has changed little in over 100 years.
-The tile-fronted bar-counter, topped partly in marble, partly in copper, is a rarity in itself.
-The seating areas, divided into shallow bays with ceiling-high brass posts were part of the Victorian scheme as were, probably, the colourful leaded windows.
-Whitelock’s has a history of association with the world of the arts and enjoyed a golden age in the 1930s.
-It continues today in its busy role as a pub and eating place, although the rear section is no longer presented as the separate and distinctive dining area it once was.
-The 'Top Bar’, further up the yard, is a modern conversion, dating only from the 1980s.
+Described by John Betjeman as ‘the very heart of Leeds’, Whitelock’s is one of those old-style luncheon bars that only a few cities can now boast.
+Tucked away up an old alley, it has been licensed since 1715 and was taken over by John Lupton Whitelock in 1867.
+He began to transform it in the 1880s and there was a major remodelling in 1895 by local architects Waite & Sons.
+In 1897 electric lighting was installed and there was even a revolving searchlight at the Briggate entrance to advertise the place.
+In the 1890s it became known as Whitelock’s First City Luncheon Bar and was very much an up-market establishment.
+A combination of long, narrow plan-form (reflecting the plot’s medieval origins) and a rich late-Victorian scheme of dark wood panelling, glittering copper and brasswork, plus a fine display of old mirrors, creates a very special environment that has changed little in over 100 years.
+The tile-fronted bar counter is a rarity in itself.
+Whitelock’s today continues in its busy role as a pub and eating place, although the rear section is no longer presented as the separate, distinctive dining area it once was.
+The Turks Head Bar at the top of the yard reopened in January 2016 after refurbishment and features craft keg beers.

 Whitelock's is something of a Leeds 'institution' and is one of that special breed of old-style luncheon bars that only a few of our biggest cities can still boast.
 Tucked in the heart of the city centre, it occupies a line of what were late eighteenth-century tenements built on an old burgage plot yard behind Briggate, and all this reflects in its confined setting and long, narrow plan-form.
 The yard itself, still a thoroughfare, acts as a drinking area for the often crowded pub.